 Many American buyers are too dazzled by plumbing cosmetic surgery or don’t ask the right questions about plumbing systems before signing on the dotted line.

-Why Buyers Should Use A Professional Plumbing Inspector
+Why Buyers Should Use A Licensed Plumbing Inspector

 Not all professional building inspectors are qualified to inspect plumbing systems.
 A potential buyer absolutely should engage one who is, as the money saved can be in the tens of thousands.
 Such an inspector can:

-- check hot water heater and radiators and all building piping
+- Check hot water heater and all building piping

 As a New Home Owner, What Can Be Done Before Moving Into a New House?